MicrosoftDocs/azure-docs/articles/operator-nexus/howto-baremetal-functions.md

 ## Replace BMM

-Use `Replace BMM` command when a server has encountered hardware issues requiring a complete or partial hardware replacement.
-After replacement of components such as motherboard or NIC replacement, the MAC address of BMM will change, however the IDrac IP address and hostname will remain the same.
+Use `Replace BMM` command when a server encounters hardware issues requiring a complete or partial hardware replacement.
+After replacement of components such as motherboard or Network Interface Card (NIC) replacement, the MAC address of BMM will change, however the iDRAC IP address and hostname will remain the same.

-> [!Warning]
+> [!WARNING]
 > Running more than one baremetalmachine replace or reimage command at the same time, or running a replace
 > at the same time as a reimage, will leave servers in a nonworking state.
 Make sure one replace / reimage
 > has fully completed before starting another one.
 In a future release, we plan to either add the ability